j6qup3/CTFL/README.md

     - As default, `{ HOST }/crud/{name of table}` can enter the CTFL with that table.
 By the way, you can modify it too.
 However, you can only redirect it to `{ HOST }/crud/{name of table}` if you only modify `route.php`.
 You can add a function in `CRUDController.php` which calls `function view()` and let customized route link to that function.

     - This version is Extend Version which Controller can't be easily extended.
 But is unconvenient for developer because there are more than one controllers and many routes.
-You can try the Fixed Version if you want conventient.
+You can try the Fixed Version if you want conventient to develop.

 At last, forgive my poor english ability.